RSE-Sheffield/RSE-Sheffield.github.io/_events/lunchbytes-2021-10-13.md

 slides_url:
 ---

 Short talks on how University of Sheffeild researchers are using Matlab features old and new, straightforward and complex.
-A chance to discuss Matlab in the research software ecosystem.
+A chance to get perspectives from researchers and from Mathworks, and to discuss Matlab in the research software ecosystem.

 ---